Amine Elbarry

-5+ years web developer
+5+ years software engineer

-5+ years web developer
+5+ years software engineer

-5+ years web developer
+5+ years software engineer

-5+ years web developer
+5+ years software engineer

 Building a scalable Next.js application requires careful planning and organization.
 In this guide, I'll walk you through the best practices for structuring your Next.js project to ensure maintainability, scalability, and developer experience.